WOHL LAB

 Stefanie G. Wohl, Principal Investigator

 I was born in Germany and studied Biology (Diploma) at the Friedrich Schiller University (FSU) of Jena, Germany, and was always fascinated by neurobiology, regeneration, and stem cell research.
 In 2003, I started working as an undergraduate in the laboratory of Stefan Isenmann, M.D., at the Clinic of Neurology (FSU) in Jena which investigated axonal regeneration of the optic nerve.
 I continued my work as a graduate student under the supervision of Stefan Isenmann, M.D., Christian Schmeer, Ph.D., and Jürgen Bolz, Ph.D., my professor of neurobiology, who was trained by Heinz Wässle, Ph.D.
 My research topic was the identification of putative stem cell-like cells after moderate and severe injury.
 This included studies of neurodegeneration, gliosis, and immunological cell responses.
 At this time I became intrigued with Müller glia in the retina via the work of Drs.
 Andreas Reichenbach and Andreas Bringman from the University of Leipzig.
-By coincidence, I discovered a subtype of microglia that transiently increased in number after optic nerve injury expressing a marker that was primarily associated with stem/ progenitor cells (nestin).
+By coincidence, I discovered a subtype of microglia that transiently increased in number after optic nerve injury, expressing a marker that was primarily associated with stem/ progenitor cells (nestin).
 In 2011, I received my Ph.D. (neuroscience/ ophthalmology) with the highest honors (summa cum laude) from the Friedrich Schiller University of Jena.
 For my post-doc training, I decided to go abroad and joined the laboratory of Tom Reh at the University of Washington in Seattle.
-During this time I discovered my interest in and passion for microRNAs and focused my research on Müller glia.
+During this time, I discovered my interest in and passion for microRNAs and focused my research on Müller glia.
 In September 2018, I became an Assistant Professor at the State University of New York, College of Optometry in the Department of Biological and Vision Sciences.
-My laboratory is the only molecular biology lab in the College and our research focus is on understanding the role of microRNAs in retinal glial function with the overall goal - to fight blindness.
+My laboratory is the only molecular biology lab in the College, and our research focus is on understanding the role of microRNAs in retinal development and Müller glia function, with the overall goal to fight blindness.

 I was a recipient of a Research Fellowship from the German Research Foundation (DFG, 2014-2016) and the SUNY Empire Innovation Grant (2018-2022).
-Since 2022 my research has been funded by the NIH (R01EY032532).
+Since 2022, my research has been funded by the NIH (R01EY032532).

 monica new.jpg